SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 This option forms a middle ground between options 1 and 2.
 For this, the standard needs to carefully assess each communication channel, mechanisms for protecting it and the effort required to do so as well as the implications.
 Then, only for mechanisms that are known to be reliable, are feasible to implement and for which the benefits clearly outweigh the integration effort required, should this standard enforce their implementation in a permissive way.
-For any remaining mechanisms SCS should only make recommendations and refer to known best practices where applicable.
+For any remaining mechanisms the SCS standard should only make recommendations and refer to known best practices where applicable.

 This option would still offer improvements over arbitrary OpenStack clouds by establishing a baseline that goes beyond mere recommendations while still taking into account that not all communication channels are equally easy to secure and allowing necessary flexibility for the CSP.